-This tutorial will show how to set up two Reach RS2 units as rover and base and how to make them work over LoRa radio in RTK mode.
+This guide shows how to set up two Reach RS2 units as a rover and a base and how to make them work over LoRa radio in RTK mode.

-By default, every Reach has the same name, and the first thing we will do is renaming them so it is easier to distinguish base and rover in the field.
+By default, every Reach RS2 has the same name, and the first thing you need to do is renaming them so it is easier to distinguish between the base and the rover in the field.
 To rename the units, follow the steps below:

-Go to settings and change the name to reach-base.
-This name will also be used as a Wi-Fi network label when Reach is in hotspot mode
+The name you enter will also be used as a Wi-Fi network label when Reach is in hotspot mode.

-Use a special sticker from a package to mark the unit.
+Use a special sticker from the package to mark the unit.

 Do the same with the second Reach RS2.
 However, use reach-rover name instead of reach-base.